 How long does it take to get your results?

-Our doctors aim to upload your results report to your account dashboard within 48 hours from the lab receiving your sample.
-Tests containing Omega-3 & 6 have a 10-day turnaround time after posting your sample.
+Our doctors aim to upload your results report to your account dashboard in as little as 48 hours from the lab receiving your sample.
+Tests containing Omega-3 & 6 have a 15-day turnaround time after posting your sample.

 How do you know when your results are ready?